junqing-zhang/junqing-zhang.github.io/research/research.md

 We are equipped with abundant wireless devices including software defined radios, wireless kits, GPU platform etc.
 Please visit [Resources and Facilities](/research/resources-and-facilities/) for detailed information.

-# Research and Technical Blogs
+# Research and Technical Resources
-Please visit [Research and Technical Blogs](/research-blog/) for detailed information.
+Please visit [Research and Technical Resources](/resources/) for detailed information.